Southern Australia Tour Plus • View Itinerary

 |

 Get some Canberra perspective from the summit of Mt.
 Ainslie.
 You won’t be able to see the Murray River, but you’ll soon cross it en route to Beechworth, Victoria’s best-preserved gold rush town.
-We’ll give you the Beechworth lowdown, then set you on your way to explore character-filled antiques stores, galleries and museums at your leisure.
-There are plenty of charming places to refuel, as well, before Wangaratta’s cathedrals beckon.
+Get the lowdown on Beechworth over a chat with the publican of the historic local pub and enjoy afternoon tea in the oldest hotel in town.
+Then you’ll be set and on your way to explore honey and gold shops, galleries and museums at your leisure.

 Breakfast